Sometimes the most tedious and laborious tasks can have exceptional results for your IT business if carried out correctly.

 The reality is that an initial list of 150 prospects should be created by those within the business that have a stake in the future success of the business.

-This list will soon become your reality, just like we described previously.
+This list will soon become your reality.

 You need to have a vision for your business that is clear.
 Why 150 and not 1500 prospects?
 150 is a manageable and realistic number to work with.
 It's also known as "Dunbar's number" which in essence is the number any one person can have a meaningful relationship with.